maxcohn/mlisp/README.md

 `nth` - Returns value at the n-th position in the list (indexed at 0) (list, index)

+## How do I run it?

+There are two ways of running the interpreter.
+You can access a REPL by running `repl.py` with no arguments.
+This is a traditional read-evaluate-print-loop that's great for testing basics of the interpreter.

+The other is with `run.py`. `run.py` is used to run a program stored in another file.
+It takes 1 argument, which is the file you'd like to run.

 ## Possible fixes

 * Probably will need to add more comparison operator overloading for all expression types